EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/overview.md

 You will be able to see information about each back-end and to log in, submit jobs to and to request that you run containers on the back-ends.

 Users of certain safe havens will also have access to the Superdome Flex HPC cluster, a shared trusted research environment service.
-If your safe haven provides access to Superdome Flex then you will be able to log into it, and submit jobs to it via the [Job Composer](#job-composer) and [Run Container](#run-container).
+If your safe haven provides access to Superdome Flex then you will be able to log into it, and submit jobs to it via the [Job Composer](apps/job-composer.md) and [Run Container](apps/container-app.md) apps.

 **Note (smartdf-ondemand users):** Though Superdome Flex is visible as a cluster from smartdf-ondemand.nsh.loc, and can be logged into, jobs can only be submitted to it once you have set up passphraseless SSH access from smartdf-ondemand.nsh.loc to Superdome Flex to enable your 'ondemand' directory, which includes any job files, to be transferred via 'rsync' (see next section and [Create passphraseless SSH access to a back-end](#create-passphraseless-ssh-access-to-a-back-end)).